LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 ## Full Evaluation

 ### End-to-end Experiments (Section 6.2, Figure.
 8 + Figure.
 9)
 The OPT-175B experiment of DistLLM requires four 8xA100-SXM-80GB machines.
 On common cloud providers like AWS or Runpod, this experiment costs over 2000$ in total for each run.
-So it is too expensive for us to reproduce the OPT-175B experiment (Figure.
-8c) and we use the data in our paper during figure plotting.
-But we provide the scripts for interested ones who have enough resources to produce the results by themselves.
+Due to the limited budget, it is too expensive for us to reproduce the OPT-175B experiment (Figure.
+8c) so we reuse the data in our paper.
+But we do provide the scripts for interested ones who have enough resources to produce the results by themselves.

-The other experiments require one 8xA100-SXM-80GB machine.
+The OPT-13B and OPT-66B experiments require one 8xA100-SXM-80GB machine.
 However, due to the shortage of 8xA100-SXM-80GB machines recently, it takes 1-2 days to grab even a single machine with automatic script (which we will provide you).
 So for reviewers who do not want to experience this tedious machine-grabing process, we provide the [screencast]() of producing the results in each figure.

 ### Latency Breakdown (Section 6.3, Figure.
 10)
 TODO